Abdullahjaved-82/Abdullahjaved-82/README.md

 ## About Me

 I'm an **AI/ML and Full-Stack Engineer** and a Software Engineering student at **COMSATS University Islamabad** (2024 – 2028).
 I build AI-powered applications and scalable software, and I like turning complex problems into practical, production-oriented solutions.
-I'm currently a Full Stack Engineer at **Spurvance Labs**, and I previously worked as an AI Engineer at **Xeven Solutions**.
+I've worked as a Full Stack Engineer at **Spurvance Labs** and as an AI Engineer at **Xeven Solutions**, and I build products at **Cloudora Tech**.

 **What I can do**